bluekitchen/btstack/port/msp432p401lp-cc256x/README.md

 In btstack_config.h resp. in example/btstack_config.h of the generated projects, additional debug information can be disabled/enabled via ENABLE_LOG_INFO.

-Also, the full packet log can be enabled in main.c  by uncommenting the hci_dump_open(..) line.
+Also, the full packet log can be enabled in main.c  by uncommenting the hci_dump_init(..) line.
 The output can then be converted into .pklg files for OS X PacketLogger or WireShark by running tool/create_packet_log.py

 ## GATT Database